William Carvalho

-He spent most of his career with Sporting CP since making his debut with the first team at age 18, going on to appear in 193 competitive matches and win the 2015 Taça de Portugal.
-In 2018, he signed with Betis.
+He spent most of his early career with Sporting CP since making his debut with the first team at age 18, going on to appear in 193 competitive matches and win the 2015 Taça de Portugal.
+In 2018 he signed with Real Betis, where he totalled 223 games and won the 2022 Copa del Rey.

 A full international for Portugal since 2013, Carvalho represented the nation at three World Cups and two European Championships, winning the 2016 edition of the latter tournament.

 Early life

 Born in Luanda, Carvalho moved to Portugal when he was just a few years old.
 His grandfather Praia and his uncle Afonso were also footballers and played for Angolan club Progresso Associação do Sambizanga.